ERP for SME

 List down the issues that you are trying to solve with the ERP and expand them into evaluation criteria.

-Start with Microsoft and SAP ERP for SME
+Start with Microsoft for SME

 Cloud or On-Premise

 With more deployment options for ERP, it can be confusing.
 I have written a topic on “Cloud ERP or On-Premise ERP – What you Need to Know” and “Is Cloud ERP Right for You?” which will be useful for your reading.

 Make sure that the proposal has a detailed breakdown, which are included and which are not.
 Do not accept a lump sum proposal without breakdown.
 Ask questions if you do not understand.